 Parable of the Sower

-Godly Play – Parable of the Sower post for a roundup of lessons and activities.
+See my Godly Play – Parable of the Sower post for a roundup of lessons and activities.

 Parable of the Leaven

 The Parable of the Leaven from Explore and Express